CO-298: Medical Plan Benefits Not Available - Forwarded to Vision

 |---|---|

-| Service classified as vision benefit Medical plan determined the service is a vision benefit and automatically forwarded the claim to the vision plan | Most Common |
+| Vision service classified under vision benefit, not medical The medical plan determined the service is a vision benefit and forwarded the claim to the patient's vision plan for processing | Most Common |

 How to Resolve